-As from 1 July 2020 Danish courses are free of charge but you will be required to pay a deposit which will be refunded when you have finished the course.
-Lessons can be taken at DTU Lyngby and DTU Risø.
-You can find more on the internal DTU site - Inside (when you are employed).
+Danish courses are free of charge but you will be required to pay a deposit which will be refunded when you have finished the course.
+Lessons can be taken at DTU Lyngby, DTU Risø and DTU Ballerup as well as online You can find more on the internal DTU site - Inside (when you are employed).